About Us

 Donna Poade is a senior lecturer in well-being at Falmouth University and has extensive experience in evaluating mental health initiatives and is currently training to be a psychotherapist.
 She came to Horsemanship for Health through Recovery Devon who funded a project entitled ‘Evaluating Encounters with Horses’ where she witnessed the transformation of people towards recovery through the unique connection with the ponies and horses at Horsemanship for Health.
 Her passion for the project and report on the effectiveness of equine assisted education helped to raise awareness and sealed the relationship between Donna and Horsemanship for Health.
 She is a passionate advocate of mental health awareness and recovery, born from her own lived experiences of anxiety and depression which has continued throughout her life with varying intensities.
 In her adult years she was diagnosed with complex PTSD (C-PTSD) which has affected her life greatly and is often a poorly understood condition.
 Donna is committed to learning more about mental health to further understand and help others towards recovery to lead healthy and happy lives.

 Emma Dando joined us as a volunteer after attending one of our Devon Recovery Learning Community courses.
-Emma has lived experience of mental health challenges and supports our recovery retreats and she also helps us to care for the horses and the land.
-She puts people at ease when they first arrive.
+Emma has lived experience of mental health challenges and her kind, honest and open-hearted way of being puts new people at ease when they arrive.
+Emma supports our recovery retreats and puts in many hours of hard work caring for the horses every day, also working in the garden and on the land.
+The horses adore Emma’s patient, thorough and consistent approach.

 Advisory Board